Magnetic Resonance Neurography

 This Clinical Policy Bulletin addresses magnetic resonance neurography.

-Aetna considers magnetic resonance neurography experimental and investigational because the medical literature on the application of this technology in clinical situations remains in early stages of development.
+Aetna considers magnetic resonance neurography experimental, investigational, or unproven because the medical literature on the application of this technology in clinical situations remains in early stages of development.

 Background